alephium/www/src/content/homepage.md

 ---
 headerSection:
   dark:
-    title: Scalable for devs.
+    title: 'Scalable for devs.
 Secure for users.
-Decentralized for all.
+Decentralized for all.'
     subtitle: 'Innovative sharding meets expressive sUTXO and efficient Proof-of-Less-Work to secure scalable dApps for real-world use cases.'
   light:
     title: Accessibility & Usability